KODZ: History

 Over time, KPNW-FM decreased the instrumentals and added more soft vocals, with DJs replacing the automation during some hours.
 In the mid-1980s, it transitioned to a soft adult contemporary sound, branded as "Lite 99.1".

 In 1991, KPNW-AM-FM were bought by McCoy Broadcasting for $4 million.
 In 1994, McCoy Broadcasting switched KPNW-FM to oldies.
 To reflect the new format, it changed its call sign to KODZ.

 KODZ and KPNW were acquired by Clear Channel Communications in 2000.
 Clear Channel began to shift the playlist from oldies of the late 1950s, 1960s, and 1970s to classic hits of the 1970s and 1980s.

 Current owner Bicoastal Media acquired KODZ and KPNW in 2007.
-Under Bicoastal Media's ownership, KODZ has added some 1990s titles and limited the 1970s songs.
+Under Bicoastal Media's ownership, KODZ added some 1990s titles and limited the 1970s songs.
+During this period, KODZ played all-Christmas music for part of November and December, and carried the syndicated Bob & Sheri morning drive time show.

 On March 25, 2023, KODZ changed its format from classic hits to rhythmic 1990s-2000s hits, branded as "99.1 The Beat".
-KODZ had once played all-Christmas music for part of November and December, and had carried the syndicated Bob & Sheri morning drive time show.
-But those features were dropped with the new format.